Al Sharpton: Work as FBI informant

-LoanMax

-In 2005, Sharpton appeared in three television commercials for LoanMax, an automobile title loan company.
-He was criticized for his appearance because LoanMax reportedly charges fees which are the equivalent of 300% APR loans.

 Tax issues

 In 1993, Sharpton pleaded guilty to a misdemeanor for failing to file a state income tax return.
-Later, the authorities discovered that one of Mr. Sharpton's for-profit companies, Raw Talent, which he used as a repository for money from speaking engagements, was also not paying taxes, a failure that continued for years.
+Later, the authorities discovered that one of Sharpton's for-profit companies, Raw Talent, which he used as a repository for money from speaking engagements, was also not paying taxes, a failure that continued for years.

 On May 9, 2008, the Associated Press reported that Sharpton and his businesses owed almost $1.5 million in unpaid taxes and penalties.
 Sharpton owed $931,000 in federal income tax and $366,000 to New York, and his for-profit company, Rev. Al Communications, owed another $176,000 to the state.

-On June 19, 2008, the New York Post reported that the Internal Revenue Service had sent subpoenas to several corporations that had donated to Sharpton's National Action Network.
-In 2007 New York State Attorney General Andrew Cuomo began investigating the National Action Network, because it failed to make proper financial reports, as required for non-profits.
-According to the Post, several major corporations, including Anheuser-Busch and Colgate-Palmolive, have donated thousands of dollars to the National Action Network.
-The Post asserted that the donations were made to prevent boycotts or rallies by the National Action Network.
+The Internal Revenue Service sent subpoenas to several corporations that had donated to Sharpton's National Action Network.
 Sharpton countered the investigative actions with a charge that they reflected a political agenda by United States agencies.

 On September 29, 2010, Robert Snell of The Detroit News reported that the Internal Revenue Service had filed a notice of federal tax lien against Sharpton in New York City in the amount of over $538,000.
 Sharpton's lawyer asserts that the notice of federal tax lien relates to Sharpton's year 2009 federal income tax return, the due date of which has been extended to October 15, 2010, according to the lawyer.
 However, the Snell report states that the lien relates to taxes assessed during 2009.

 According to The New York Times, Sharpton and his for-profit businesses owed $4.5 million in state and federal taxes as of November 2014.

 Personal life

 In 1971 while touring with James Brown, Sharpton met future wife Kathy Jordan, who was a backing singer.
 Sharpton and Jordan married in 1980.
 The couple separated in 2004.
+They have two daughters, Ashley and Dominique.
 In July 2013, the New York Daily News reported that Sharpton, while still married to his second wife (Kathy Jordan), now had a self-described "girlfriend", Aisha McShaw, aged 35, and that the couple had "been an item for months.... photographed at elegant bashes all over the country".
 McShaw, the Daily News reported, referred to herself professionally as both a "personal stylist" and "personal banker".
+More than 16 years after their separation, Sharpton filed for divorce from Kathy Jordan in 2021.

 Sharpton is an honorary member of Phi Beta Sigma fraternity.